crate/cratedb-guide/docs/connect/odbc/configure.md

 :::{rubric} DSN configuration
 :::

-For connecting to the database using a DSN, a typical connection string for CrateDB is:
+When using a DSN, a typical connection string for CrateDB is:
 ```text
 Dsn=CrateDB
 ```